AppStoreFoundation/AppcoinsUnityPlugin/README.md

 4. Check the _enable debug_ checkbox if you would like to be able to use testnets like Ropsten for testing your AppCoins In-App Billing integration.
 **Note: Uncheck this in production to avoid testnet purchases.**

 5. Create _Purchaser_ class in Unity C# by inheriting from the _AppcoinsPurchaser_ class.
-_RegisterSKUs_ method has to be override by your _Purchaser_ class to register all the SKUs you want.
-This method will be called by _AppcoinsUnity_ in the Start method (to register a _SKU_ you can call the method _AddSKU_, that receives a _AppcoinsSKU_ object, already implemented at _AppcoinsPurchaser_).
 When the _Purchaser_ class wants to buy a product it has to call _makePurchase_ method, with the SKU id of the product to buy, implemented by _AppcoinsPurchaser_.
 After the purchase has been processed one of the two methods (_purchaseSuccess_, _purchaseFailed_) will be called by _AppcoinsPurchaser_.
 Those two methods are virtual and empty so you can override them and implement a custom version:

 ```
 using UnityEngine;